opf/openproject/docs/user-guide/nextcloud-integration/README.md

   ![NC_open_file_details](Nextcloud_open_file_details.png)

-  In the _Details_ open the _OpenProject_ tab.
-There you will be able to search for the work package and link it.
+  In the _Details_ side panel, click on the the _OpenProject_ tab.
+This tab lets you link work packages in OpenProject to the current file, and will list all linked work packages.
+When nothing is yet linked, the list will be empty.
+To link the file to work package for the first time, use the search bar to search for the work packages in your OpenProject instance, and click on one to link it.

+  This linked file will then appear underneath the search bar, and will appear on the Files tab of the work package in OpenProject.

   Once a work package is linked to a file, you can always unlink it by clicking on the **unlink** icon.

   ![NC_search_WP](0_0_00-File_Relation_Search.png)

   ![NC_linked_WP](0_1_01-File_WP_Actions.png)

-  In addition to actions related to the file itself, you can also display the OpenProject widget on your Nextcloud dashboard in order to keep an eye on the the latest changes and updates to linked work packages:
+  In addition to actions related to individual files, can also choose to display the OpenProject widget on your Nextcloud dashboard in order to keep an eye on the the latest changes and updates to linked work packages:
   ![add_NC_widget](Add_OpenProject_widget.png)

   ![added_NC_widget](Nextcloud_dashboard.png)